To access Professor Varol’s personal website, click here.

 Professor Varol serves as a legal consultant and expert witness on Turkish law to various private and government entities.

 Before entering academia, Professor Varol served as a law clerk for the Honorable Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit.
 He practiced law at Keker & Van Nest LLP in San Francisco, where he worked on complex civil and white-collar criminal defense litigation.

-Professor Varol received his law degree from the University of Iowa College of Law, where he graduated first in his class and served as the Editor-in-Chief of the Iowa Law Review.
-He has a bachelor’s degree in planetary sciences from Cornell University, where he was a College Scholar and a member of the operations team for the 2003 Mars Exploration Rovers mission.
+Professor Varol received his law degree from the University of Iowa College of Law, where he graduated first in his class, earning the highest grade point average in the history of the law school since the introduction of the 4-point grading scale.
+During law school, he also served as the Editor-in-Chief of the Iowa Law Review.
+He has a bachelor’s degree in astrophysics from Cornell University, where he was a College Scholar and a member of the operations team for the 2003 Mars Exploration Rovers mission.
 Professor Varol is a native of Istanbul, Turkey, and lived there for 17 years before coming to the United States for his undergraduate studies.

 Works Published As Part of a Collection

-Revolutionary Humor, 23 Southern California Interdisciplinary Law Journal __ (forthcoming 2014).
-(SSRN LINK)
+- Revolutionary Humor, 23 Southern California Interdisciplinary Law Journal 555 (2014).
+SSRN LINK

 - Substantive Due Process, Plenary-Power Doctrine, and Minimum Contacts: Arguments for Overcoming the Obstacle of Asserting Personal Jurisdiction over Terrorists Under the Anti-Terrorism Act, 92 Iowa Law Review 297 (2006) (student note).